Nuitka/Nuitka/Developer_Manual.rst

 Here we have ``len`` to look at an argument that we know the size of.
 Great.
-We need to ask if there are any side effects, and if there are, we need to maintain them of course, but generally this appears feasible, and is already being done by existing optimizations if an operation generates an exception.
+We need to ask if there are any side effects, and if there are, we need to maintain them of course, but generally this appears feasible, and is already being done by existing optimization if an operation generates an exception.

 .. note::